ConorGarry/Kotlin-Study/README.md

 Toy app with various studies of Kotlin

-- ViewGroup Collections - making ViewGroups behave like Collections by using Extension Fucntions.
-Base on Jake Wharton's talk at I/O
+- ViewGroup Collections - making ViewGroups behave like Collections by using Extension Functions.
+Based on Jake Wharton's talk at I/O